 You can obtain PEP from a majority of hospitals and clinics in Bangkok.
 The doctor who work in these facilities can provide advice on the type and dosages that are most likely to be effective.
 It is essential to acquire them from reliable sources and do so under the guidance of trained medical professionals.

-It is important to discuss with your doctor about potential side effects of PEP before deciding whether or not to take it.
+It is important to discuss with your doctor about potential side effects of Post-Exposure Prophylaxis before deciding whether or not to take it.
 The doctor will often test for HIV status, liver and kidney function to minimize the risk of possible adverse reactions.

 How to take PEP?